You are going to read everything about Iban Wallet

 It seems reasonable.
 Safe?
 I cannot say.
-I don’t think it is a scam also because it raised money on SEEDRS in the UK in 2016.
+They raised money on SEEDRS in the UK in 2016.
 Seedrs is a very reliable platforms for startup investing and if it was shady they wouldn’t have allowed them to raise money.
-Things might have changed since then.
-I don’t like they don’t show the office address on the website and the team members are somehow mysterious (but I’ve found them).

 I’ve found the official office address anyway, it is in Germany:

-The best (hands-free) alternatives to Iban Wallet are:
+The best & better (hands-free) alternatives to Iban Wallet are:

 The Bondora “Go & Grow” makes 6.75% maximum.

 The Mintos “Invest & Access” is variable from 8% to 10% and it is more suitable for large investors.

 This tool offers a welcome bonus only to new members.
 Those who have not yet registered are entitled to the bonus.
 The Iban Wallet bonus code is 1% more for 3 months on what is invested.
 An active referral code is LOVE1.
 Why to use the Iban Wallet promo code?
 I don’t care if you use it or not.
 I don’t recommend investments not Iban Wallet.
 It gives 3.5% interest on the first 90 days, then then interests will return to the ordinary 2,5%.